sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/serial-connection.md

 * Send Data: Sends the chosen file to a connected storage device
 * Choose File: opens a filechooser where you can search for the desired JSON file

-When you click the **Choose Files** button, a new window will open which lets you search in your pc directories for the desired JSON file.
+When you click the **Choose Files** button, a new window will open which lets you search in your pc's directories for the desired JSON file.
 After you've chosen the JSON file and connected a storage device you can press the Send Data button and it will send the JSON file to the Hardware Box over a USB connection.

 ![](/assets/file chooser.png)